allenai/open-instruct/README.md

 ### Human evaluation

 We release our human evaluation interface and collected annotations in the `./human_eval` folder.
 Please see the corresponding [README](./human_eval/README.md) for more details.

+## Contamination checks

+We release our scripts for measuring the overlap between instruction tuning datasets and evaluation datasets in `./decontamination`.
+See the [README](./decontamination/README.md) for more details.

 ## Licensing